 We have also sourced a non-chemical detergent, made from by-products from a dairy, to wash our knitted fabric prior to construction.

 Wool production can involve a lot of horrible animal conditions around the world.
 On some industrial farms, sheep can be submerged in chemical baths to kill pests.
 A horrible practice named mulesing is used on Merino sheep in Australia.
 It involves deliberately scarring the flesh around the sheep's genitals to prevent infection from fly strikes.
 After a lot of media attention a few years back, many farms now offer “Mulesing free wool”.
-But the sheep are then instead sprayed with chemicals to keep the flies away.
+But the sheep are then instead sprayed or dipped with chemical pesticides to keep the flies away.

 In Sweden we don't have these flies attacking the sheep, and mulesing has never been carried out here.
 The cool Swedish climate makes it easy for the farmer to avoid any chemical sprays or other methods used to keep insects away.